-SBE or the Side Band Engineers company were prolific in offering?fine CB radios built in Japan in the Seventies.
+SBE or the Side Band Engineers company were prolific in producing fine CB radios.

 Some SBE CB radio’s were microprocessor & keypad channel controlled.